Gordon Brown: Taxation and spending

 During the 1997 election campaign and subsequently, Brown pledged not to increase the basic or higher rates of income tax.
 Over his Chancellorship he reduced the basic rate from 23% to 20%; however, in all budgets but his final one, he increased the tax thresholds in line with inflation rather than with earnings, resulting in fiscal drag.
 Under Brown, corporation tax fell from a main rate of 33% to 28%, and from 24% to 19% for small businesses.
-In 1999, he introduced a lower tax band of 10%.
+In 1999, he introduced a lower income tax band of 10%.
 He abolished this 10% tax band in his last budget in 2007 to reduce the basic rate from 22% to 20%, increasing tax for 5 million people and, according to the calculations of the Institute for Fiscal Studies, leaving those earning between £5,000 and £18,000 as the biggest losers.
 To backbench cheers, Brown had described the measure in his last Budget thus: "Having put in place more focused ways of incentivising work and directly supporting children and pensioners at a cost of £3bn a year, I can now return income tax to just two rates by removing the 10p band on non-savings income".
 Brown also implemented the Windfall Tax in 1997 on the privatised utilities.
-The tax produced an estimated one off income to the government of £5 billion which was used to fund the New Deal, a welfare-to-work program that sought to tackle long-term unemployment.
+The tax produced an estimated one-off income to the government of £5 billion, which was used to fund the New Deal for Young People, a welfare-to-work program that sought to tackle long-term unemployment.

-According to the OECD UK taxation increased from a 39.3% share of gross domestic product in 1997 to 42.4% in 2006, going to a higher level than that of Germany.
+According to the OECD, UK taxation increased from a 39.3% share of gross domestic product in 1997 to 42.4% in 2006, going to a higher level than that of Germany.
 This increase has mainly been attributed to active government policy, and not simply to the growing economy.
 Conservatives have accused Brown of imposing "stealth taxes".
 A commonly reported example resulted in 1997 from a technical change in the way corporation tax is collected, the indirect effect of which was for the dividends on stock investments held within pensions to be taxed, thus lowering pension returns and contributing to the demise of most of the final salary pension funds in the UK.
-The Treasury contends that this tax change was crucial to long-term economic growth.

 Brown's 2000 Spending Review outlined a major expansion of government spending, particularly on health and education.
 In his April 2002 budget, Brown increased National Insurance to pay for health spending.
-He also introduced working tax credits, and in his last budget as Chancellor, Brown gave an extra £3 billion in pension allowances, an increase in the child tax credit, and an increase in the working tax credit.
+He also introduced working tax credits, and in his last budget as chancellor, Brown gave an extra £3 billion in pension allowances, an increase in the child tax credit, and an increase in the working tax credit.
 These increases were followed by another £1 billion of support for increases in the child tax credit.

 Under Brown, the tax code, the standard guide to tax, doubled in length to 17,000 pages.